 What makes bats so special?

-National and local planning policy include guidance towards the protection and enhancement of all biodiversity.
-Town planners are required to consider any legally protected species as a material consideration when assessing development proposal that may harm a protected species or its habitat.
+National and local planning policies include guidance towards the protection and enhancement of all biodiversity.
+Town planners are required to consider any legally protected species as a material consideration when assessing development proposals that may harm a protected species or its habitat.

 How do I know if there are bats present in my building?

 Often our clients will say to us ‘we’ve never seen any bats – they aren’t using the building’ – the thing is, usually you can’t even tell.
 The Local Authority police this legislation through Planning Applications.
 The Local Authority Ecologist will look at the site and the surrounding area, using a list of criteria they will determine whether a presence survey will need to be undertaken prior to approval or even registration of the application.
 They use the following criteria to check for the likely presence of bats;